 During analysis, all water heaters’ output temperature was set at 100°F. To make a standard comparison, we set the lowest incoming water temperature at 40°F and the highest at 75°F.

 Hot water flow will vary according to the temperature rise.
 The low temperature will result in the high-temperature rise and low flow rate and vice-versa.
 The flow rate is measured in GPM which means Gallons Per Minute.

 The requirement varies person to person, home to home.
 There are several points in a home or office where warm water is needed.

-To make a clear comparison, we set a standard of 1 faucet, 1 dishwasher and 1 showerhead.
-Combinedly, they need 5 GPM for constant use where faucet needs 1 GPM, the dishwasher needs 2 GPM, and showerhead needs 2 GPM.
+To make a precise comparison, we set a standard of 1 faucet, one dishwasher, and one showerhead.
+Combinedly, they need 5 GPM for constant use where faucet requires 1 GPM, the dishwasher needs 2 GPM, and showerhead needs 2 GPM.